jimregan/notes/_posts/2026-01-14-chatgpt-reel-notes.md

 📌 Adjective stacking like this is very natural.

----

 ### **később pedig**

 * **később** – later
 * **pedig** – then / and

-📌 *pedig* again as a discourse connector.

----

 ### **kiküldjük nektek**